kaizhang/BCMtools/README.md

 Options:

 * `--symmetric`: this tells BCMtools to store only half of the matrix.
-* `--sparse`: if this flag is turn on, BCMtools will store the matrx as a Compressed Sparse Row (CSR) matrix.
+* `--sparse`: if this flag is turn on, BCMtools will store the matrix as a Compressed Sparse Row (CSR) matrix.
 This will save huge amout of space when the matrix is very sparse.
+(Note: Sparse storage requires sorted input.
+We don't provide tools for sorting, yet.
+You can use unix sort to sort the input)

 Visualization
 =============